TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 Using a terminal such as RealTerm it is possible to send non ASCI characters and numbers instead of just text strings to the six keys labelled T1 to T6 - this may then perform various macro key actions - refer to the first picture in the set of four images below.
 Other approaches considered included a decoder for encoded [**duckyscripts**](https://github-wiki-see.page/m/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript), but directly programming these macros seems to be more efficient.

 Another way to save large text files or non-ASCII macro files directly in the LittleFS formatted Flash memory of the Pico is described [**here**](https://github.com/earlephilhower/arduino-pico-littlefs-plugin/blob/master/README.md) and [**here**](https://arduino-pico.readthedocs.io/en/latest/fs.html).
-You can therefore copy your files (ASCII text or non-ASCII macro files) using the names **StrData1 or TtrData1 through to StrData6 or TtrData6** directly to the Pico Flash filesystem - see the 3rd picture below for a file list.
+You can therefore copy your files (ASCII text or non-ASCII macro files) using the names StrData1 or TtrData1 through to StrData12 or TtrData12 directly to the Pico Flash filesystem - see the 3rd picture below for a file list.

 The keys labelled [Cut], [Cpy], and [Pst] are cut, copy, and paste actions, respectively.
 VolumeMacroPad also turns the bottom left three keys to green if the either of the Caps-lock, Num-lock or Scroll-lock (Note 3), are active - refer to [**this picture**](images/lcd101.jpg).

 Other example macro's are opening an admin UAC powershell [M2] (Note 1, 4, 5) or admin command prompt [M5].
 [M1] is Alt + PrintSceen (Note 2).
 [M6] opens the Task Manager, and [M3] opens the Run dialog box.
+It will be easy to convert Layer 2 into a Mouse keys keypad - [**refer to this diagram**](https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/blob/main/TouchLCDst7789Pico/Windows%20Keyboard%20Shortcuts/mouse-keys.jpg).

 * Note 1 - Because VolumeMacroPad is a trusted device (keyboard) it is able to bypass Windows UAC level 4 - see Note 4.
 * Note 2 - Some Mini-keyboards do not have a PrintScreen key.